eohomegrownapps/wikiquiznotes/README.md

 Roadplan & presentation notes for WikiQuiz
 ==========================================

-This is where the WikiQuiz plans and notes are stored.
+This is where the WikiQuiz presentation is stored, as well as plans and notes for the project and presentation.

 As a developer, share any ideas to consider and points you want to discuss for WikiQuiz here, or any research you've done or just even a link you want